-- By Seeking Fulfillment in All the Wrong Places: There are many tempting ways to fill yourself, none of which will work: activity, alcohol, recognition, admiration, food, shopping, gambling, social media, money, drugs, and success are just a few.
+- By Seeking Fulfillment in All the Wrong Places: There are many tempting ways to try to fill yourself, none of which will work: activity, alcohol, recognition, admiration, food, shopping, gambling, social media, money, drugs, and success are just a few.

 Julie can’t see what Dom sees: that she is hugely over-committed.
 In addition to her job and her two daughters, she volunteers on two committees at the school.
 She’s involved in a town fundraiser, and now she’s talking about starting up a small business on the side.
 Dom watches helplessly as Julie becomes increasingly depleted and worn.

 Over-committed and joyless, Julie has lost her way.
 She seeks to fill herself up with activity, projects, and maybe some recognition, with perhaps a little money thrown in.
 On this path, Julie will never stop having those pangs of emptiness that come and go.